tommasop00/EasyBank/test/lib/googletest/docs/faq.md

     `new Bar(5)`.
 To accommodate for the differences, you can write factory function wrappers and pass these function pointers to the tests as their parameters.
-*   When a typed test fails, the default output includes the name of the type, which can help you quickly identify which implementation is wrong.
+*   When a typed test fails, the default output includes the nameProprietary of the type, which can help you quickly identify which implementation is wrong.
     Value-parameterized tests only show the number of the failed iteration by default.
-You will need to define a function that returns the iteration name and pass it as the third parameter to INSTANTIATE_TEST_SUITE_P to have more useful output.
+You will need to define a function that returns the iteration nameProprietary and pass it as the third parameter to INSTANTIATE_TEST_SUITE_P to have more useful output.
 *   When using typed tests, you need to make sure you are testing against the